AmmarkoV/RGBDAcquisition/README.md

 DepthSenseGrabber
 ===============

-Various tools for SoftKinetic's DepthSense 325 camera using Linux SDK
+Various tools for SoftKinetic DepthSense 325 camera using Linux SDK

 So far, DepthSenseGrabber allows you to:
  - visualize camera streams (both color and depth)